 - Prepare a resume.

-- Register on the CIVI (International Volunteering Information Center) website.
+- Register on the Mon Volontariat International website.

-- If you are selected, the company will submit the assignment request to UBIFRANCE for approval.
+- If you are selected, the company will submit the assignment request to Business France for approval.

 Setting up the assignment

-The assignment request has been sent to UBIFRANCE.
+The assignment request has been sent to Business France.
 What happens next?

 - If the assignment request is approved, you will receive an appointment letter.

-- You send copies of the requested documents (if any) to UBIFRANCE, such as your visa and/or work permit and pass a medical examination.
+- You send copies of the requested documents (if any) to Business France, such as your visa and/or work permit and pass a medical examination.

-- You attend the orientation meeting organized in Paris by UBIFRANCE.
+- You attend the orientation meeting organised in Paris by Business France.

 - You leave for your country of assignment.

-94% of the volunteers find a job shortly after their assignment comes to an end.
-When you get back, UBIFRANCE issues a certificate which will allow you to prove your international experience!
+92% of the volunteers find a job shortly after their assignment comes to an end.
+When you get back, Business France issues a certificate which will allow you to prove your international experience!

-Find additional information about the VIE programme and register on the CIVI website.
+Find all the information about the VIE and consult the mission offers on the Mon Volontariat International website.